kmicinski/su-pl-quals/README.md

 # ERRATA

-We looked these over for correctness and believe they are correct, but the answers are not formally endorsed by anyone.
+We looked these over for correctness and believe they are correct, but the answers are not formally endorsed by, e.g., the quals committee.
 Please report any bugs to Kristopher Micinski (kkmicins@syr.edu) and he will post errata here.